2121 Ala Wai

 Across 37 listings for 2121 Ala Wai, none of the remarks mention 'single wall construction,' 'single wall,' or similar phrases.
 Instead, they emphasize modern or updated interiors, e.g., 'completely renovated interior,' 'Beautifully Renovated in 2021 with Modern Upgrades,' and 'smooth ceilings and fresh white paint,' which are more typical of double-wall or concrete high-rise construction.
 Zero of 37 listings provide explicit evidence of single-wall construction, and there is no contradictory statement suggesting it.
 Given this consistent silence and the building’s high-rise character, the declared value of False is well supported, though absence of explicit construction details leaves a small degree of uncertainty.

-I searched for hotel pool, hotel-managed, branded rental program, and similar language, but found none.
-Because STR is not allowed based on the remarks, a hotel rental pool would also not apply here.
+I looked for hotel rental pool, hotel-managed units, or branded rental-program language such as Hilton or Ritz pool and found none.
+Because short-term rentals are not allowed here, a hotel pool would also not apply.

 Among 37 listings, at least 3 explicitly state fee simple tenure.
 One listing says, 'fee simple 2 bedroom, 1 bath condo,' another notes a 'Desirable Fee Simple 2 bedroom end unit,' and a third mentions 'spacious, fee simple 2 bedroom' in Waikiki.
 No listings mention leasehold, ground lease, or any conflicting tenure terms.
 The majority of other remarks are silent on land tenure, focusing on views, amenities, and VA loan assumptions.
 With 3 of 37 clearly fee simple and no contrary evidence, the declared value of True is strongly supported, though some units’ tenure remains unspecified.